New Zealand nationality law: Changing relationship with Britain

-Diverging developments in Dominion nationality laws, as well as growing assertions of local national identity separate from that of Britain and the empire, culminated with the creation of Canadian citizenship in 1946, unilaterally breaking the system of a common imperial nationality.
-Combined with the approaching independence of India and Pakistan in 1947, comprehensive nationality law reform was necessary at this point to address ideas that were incompatible with the previous system.
+Diverging developments in Dominion nationality laws, as well as growing assertions of local national identity separate from that of Britain and the Empire, culminated with the creation of a substantive Canadian citizenship in 1946, breaking the system of a common imperial nationality.
+That rupture, combined with the approaching independence of India and Pakistan in 1947, made comprehensive nationality law reform necessary to address ideas that were incompatible with the previous system.
 The Dominion governments agreed on the principle of equal standing for women in a reformed nationality system at the 1946 Commonwealth Prime Ministers' Conference and New Zealand amended its law to grant equal nationality rights in that same year.

-New Zealand enacted the British Nationality and New Zealand Citizenship Act 1948 to create its own citizenship, which came into force at the same time as the British Nationality Act 1948 throughout the empire.
+New Zealand enacted the British Nationality and New Zealand Citizenship Act 1948 to create its own citizenship.
+The new act came into force on the same date as the British Nationality Act 1948, which took effect across the Empire.
 All British subjects who were born, naturalised, or resident for at least 12 months in New Zealand automatically acquired New Zealand citizenship on 1 January 1949.
-British subjects born to a father who himself was born or naturalised in New Zealand and British subject women who were married to someone qualifying as a New Zealand citizen also automatically acquired citizenship on that date.
+British subjects born to a father who was born or naturalised in New Zealand also automatically acquired citizenship on that date, as did British subject women married to a New Zealand citizen.
 Cook Islanders, Niueans, Tokelauans, and British subjects born in Western Samoa became New Zealand citizens automatically as well.

-The 1948 Act redefined the term British subject as any citizen of New Zealand or another Commonwealth country.
-Commonwealth citizen is defined in this Act to have the same meaning.
-British subject/Commonwealth citizen status co-existed with the citizenships of each Commonwealth country.
+The 1948 act redefined the term British subject as any citizen of New Zealand or another Commonwealth country.
+Commonwealth citizen was defined in this act to have the same meaning.
+This combined status co-existed with the citizenships of each Commonwealth country.
 Irish citizens were treated as if they were British subjects, despite Ireland's exit from the Commonwealth in 1949.
 All Commonwealth and Irish citizens were eligible to become New Zealand citizens by registration, rather than naturalisation, after residing in New Zealand for at least three years.
 Commonwealth and Irish women who were married to New Zealand citizens were eligible to acquire citizenship by registration with no further requirements.
 Foreign wives and minor children of male New Zealand citizens were allowed to register as citizens at the discretion of the Minister of Internal Affairs.
 All other foreign nationals could acquire citizenship by naturalisation after at least five years of residence.